nhooyr/flappybird/README.md

 https://nhooyr.github.io/flappy-bird/

-I wrote this demo game for a short presentation I gave at the [Kaslo, BC](https://jvh.sd8.bc.ca/) highschool to freshmen and sophmores on how HTML, CSS and JavaScript can be used to create simple web apps.
+I wrote this minimal demo game for a short presentation I gave at the [Kaslo, BC highschool](https://jvh.sd8.bc.ca/) to freshmen and sophmores in early 2023 on how HTML, CSS and JavaScript integrate together.

 <a href="https://nhooyr.github.io/flappy-bird/">
   <img src="./ss.png" alt="Screenshot" height="600">